Paul Schrader : Lindsay Lohan Could Be The Next Marilyn Monroe

 On his decision to cast Lohan in his movie, he insists that he has no misgivings.
 "From a director's point of view, that is from my point of view, it was a treat to work with Lindsay.
 All the drama, the mishegas, all the stress - that means little.
 A director can shoot around misbehavior.
 He can't shoot around lack of charisma."

 Brave words, Paul.
 The real question is whether or not a film with Lohan can still be good.
-She has suffered a severe degeneration in big-screen quality since the highlight of her career, "Mean Girls."
+She has suffered a severe degeneration in big-screen quality since the crowning-achievement of her career, "Mean Girls."
 Since then, she has played in flop-after-overproduced-flop, including Scary Movie 5, InAppropriate Comedy and Herbie: Fully Loaded.

-The Canyons, co-starring porn stud James Deen, was nearly a flop before it even had the chance to hit the screen, after it was denied entrance at a bunch of film festivals back in 2012, but has since been picked up by IFC Films for release in North America.
+The Canyon, co-starring porn stud James Deen, was nearly a flop before it even had the chance to hit the screen, after it was denied entrance at a bunch of film festivals back in 2012, but has since been picked up by IFC Films for release in North America.
 It's world premiere will happen in New York at the end of the month, after which it will debut in Europe at the Venice Film Festival in August.

 Lohan, unfortunately, will miss the premiere in NYC, due to a 90-Day court-ordered rehab stint.
 She may yet make it out in time to see the film's debut in Italy though - so she better be on her best behavior.